pawankjada/twitterclone-w-comments/README.md

         })

-  That is a sunmary of my project, and what I had to do to build it.
+  That is a summary of my project, and what I had to do to build it.
 Special Thanks to all my insttructors, who helped me along the way.